tiffzny/tiffzny.github.io/_pages/outreach and media.md

 #### Media appearances given in reverse-chronological order:
 ---

+1. 2025-Mar-27: [Globe and Mail interview with Ivan Semeniuk](https://www.theglobeandmail.com/canada/science/article-eastern-canada-to-experience-dramatic-sunrise-eclipse-on-march-29/) about Eastern Canada's view of the partial solar eclipse on March 29, 2025: *Eastern Canada to experience dramatic sunrise eclipse on March 29*
+1. 2025-Mar-26: [Interview with Lauren Phillips of The Coast](https://www.thecoast.ca/news-opinion/another-year-another-solar-eclipse-of-the-heart-34554645) about the upcoming partial solar eclipse on March 29, 2025: *Another year, another solar eclipse of the heart* (also included in The Coast's daily newsletter)
 1. 2025-Jan-13: [CTV Atlantic news interview](https://www.ctvnews.ca/atlantic/video/2025/01/14/meteorite-crashes-in-prince-edward-island/) about a meteorite that crashed onto PEI and was captured on camera: *Meteorite crashes in Prince Edward Island*
 1. 2024-Nov-04: [CBC Maritime Noon live radio call-in with Bob Murphy](https://www.cbc.ca/listen/live-radio/1-38/clip/16106136) about stargazing and what we've recently seen in the sky: *On the phone-in: We talk with Tiffany Fields from the Burke-Gaffney Observatory at St Mary's University about objects in the night sky.*
 1. 2024-Oct-12: [CTV National live TV interview with Roger Petersen](https://www.ctvnews.ca/video?clipId=3010446) about Comet C/2023 A3 Tsuchinshan-ATLAS and when it might be visible: *Tips for viewing rare comet* (aside, immediately after this live TV interview, CTV played the aurora clip from yesterday... so I was on TV in back-to-back space segments!)